wbfrench1/barker_DATA606/docs/draft_paper.md

 **Eng Dataset**

-eng.bio is a 1.9mb dataset that consists of 12,218 simple movie questions over 124,177 rows.
+eng.bio is a 1.9mb dataset that consists of 12,218 simple movie questions over 124,177 rows, one word and one ner label per row.
 Each row in the dataset consists of an IOB2 tag (more on IOB2 below) and a word from a specific movie trivia question.
 The boundary of each move trivia question in the file is identified by a blank return line appearing between the previous and subsequent questions.
-The following target dependent variable movie entities are identified in the eng.bio data: 'OTHER', 'ACTOR', 'YEAR', 'TITLE', 'GENRE', 'DIRECTOR', 'SONG', 'PLOT', 'REVIEW', 'CHARACTER', 'RATING', 'RATINGS_AVERAGE', 'TRAILER'.
+The following target, dependent-variable, movie entities are identified in the eng.bio data: 'OTHER', 'ACTOR', 'YEAR', 'TITLE', 'GENRE', 'DIRECTOR', 'SONG', 'PLOT', 'REVIEW', 'CHARACTER', 'RATING', 'RATINGS_AVERAGE', 'TRAILER'.
 <br>

 **Trivia Dataset**

 The second dataset, called trivia.bio, is 3.0mb, and consists of 9,769 complex movie questions over 197,858 rows.
 Each row in the dataset consists of an IOB2 tag (more on IOB2 below) and a word from a specific movie trivia question.
-The boundary of each move trivia question is identified by a blank return line appearing between the previous and subsequent questions.
-The following target dependent variable movie entities are identified in the trivia.bio data: 'Actor', 'Outside', 'Plot', 'Opinion', 'Award', 'Year', 'Genre', 'Origin', 'Director', 'Soundtrack', 'Relationship','Character_Name', 'Quote'.
+The boundary of each movie trivia question is identified by a blank return line appearing between the previous and subsequent questions.
+The following target, dependent-variable, movie entities are identified in the trivia.bio data: 'Actor', 'Outside', 'Plot', 'Opinion', 'Award', 'Year', 'Genre', 'Origin', 'Director', 'Soundtrack', 'Relationship','Character_Name', 'Quote'.
 <br>

 **IOB2 Format**

 IOB2 (Inside, Outside, Beginning) format "is a common tagging format for tagging tokens in a chunking task in computational linguistics...
 The I- prefix before a tag indicates that the tag is inside a chunk.
-An O tag indicates that token belongs to no chunk...The B-tag is used in the beginning of every chunk (Wikipedia 2022).
+An O tag indicates that the token belongs to no chunk...The B-tag is used in the beginning of every chunk (Wikipedia 2022).
 Each dataset has two columns: an IOB2 tag and the word that is being tagged.</p>
 <br>